electric-eloquence/fepper/README.md

 #### CLI install

-* On other Unix-like OSs (or if you prefer working on the command line):
+* In other Unix-like OSs (or if you prefer working on the command line):
   * Install Node.js if it isn't already installed.
   * `npm install -g fepper-cli`
   * `npm install`